Mateja97/wallet-transactions/README.md

   }
   ```

-This endpoint fetches the user's latest balance by making a service-to-service call using NATS to the `transactions-service`.

 ### Transactions-service

 #### 1. Add Money
+This endpoint credits money to a user's account and updates the balance in the `user` table.
+It also records the transaction.
-- **Endpoint**: `/addMoney`
+- **Endpoint**: `:8081/addMoney`
 - **Method**: `POST`
 - **Request Body**:
   ```json